772/waypoint_based_destructible_terrain/README.md

 - Include different sliders for jump height and other variables?
 - Perfectly calculate the jump trajectory?
 - Make it extremely easy to port to other programming languages?
+- The example application could use a grid overlay, blue earth and white sky.